Credit Card Payoff Calculators determine credit card payment period

 • Interest rate or APR: This is the annual interest rate charged on the outstanding balance you keep on the card each month.

 • Monthly payment: This is the fixed amount you pay each month towards reducing your outstanding balance.
-It includes payment towards the principal balance and the interest.
+It includes payment towards the principal amount and the accrued interest.

 • Credit card amortization schedule: This is the credit card payment schedule for the entire payoff period.
-Amortization means reduction of debt by making equal monthly payments over a certain period of time.
-The amortization schedule shows how much you pay as interest and principal payment and what is the outstanding balance each month, till your card balance is zero.
+Amortization means reduction of debt by making equal monthly payments over a certain time period.
+The amortization schedule shows how much dollars you make as interest payment and the amount you pay towards reducing the principal amount, each month, till your card balance is zero.